richmondu/face_pay/README.md

 - <b>Voice assistant</b> (integrated to Amazon Polly for voice enabled instructions)

-  A digital voice assistant named DeBbie will guide user through the process.
+  A digital voice assistant named <b> DeBbie will guide user through the process.</b>
   This would be really helpful for first time users.